FUenal/evaluation-first-genai-consulting/01_services/services_page.md

 ---

+# `01_services/services_page.md`

+**FINAL – Canonical, Evaluation-First Version**

+---

-# Services (Evaluation-First Version, Publication-Ready)
+# Services

 ## Evaluation-First Knowledge System Assessment & Prototype

-### What this service is

-I help organizations **design AI-assisted knowledge systems that can be meaningfully evaluated, governed, and trusted before they are deployed**.

-Most GenAI initiatives fail not because the models are weak, but because *success is never defined in a way that reflects real organizational risk*.
-This service addresses that gap by placing **evaluation and decision quality** at the center of system design.

-The outcome is not a demo chatbot, but a **clear, evidence-based decision** on whether such a system should exist in your context — and under what constraints.

 ---

-### Why this approach

-Industry experience shows that the majority of GenAI pilots fail in production due to:

-* undefined or implicit success criteria
-* lack of domain-specific evaluation data
-* no error taxonomy or acceptance thresholds
-* inability to reason about failure modes
-* missing human-in-the-loop design

-This service is built around the opposite principle:
+## What this service is

-> **If a system cannot be evaluated in a way that reflects domain risk, it should not be deployed.**
+I help organizations design **evaluation-first AI-assisted knowledge systems** that can be meaningfully evaluated, governed, and trusted **before deployment**.

+The focus is not on building chatbots or pilots, but on defining **acceptance criteria, failure modes, and decision risk** before any system is operationalized.

+The outcome is a **clear, evidence-based decision** on whether such a system should exist in your context — and under what constraints.

 ---

+## The problem this service addresses

+Most GenAI initiatives fail not because models are weak, but because **success and failure are never defined in a way that reflects real organizational risk**.

+As a result:

+* systems perform well in demos but fail in real use
+* unacceptable errors are discovered too late
+* refusal and uncertainty are not designed
+* trust erodes quickly

+This service is built on the opposite principle:

+> **If a system cannot be meaningfully evaluated in its domain context, it should not be deployed.**

+---

-### Who this service is for
+## Who this service is for

 This service is suited for organizations where:

-* decisions depend on complex internal documents or policies
+* decisions depend on complex internal documents
-* incorrect answers have legal, financial, or reputational consequences
+* incorrect or misleading answers have legal, financial, or reputational consequences
-* AI systems must be auditable and explainable
+* explainability, auditability, and governance matter
-* data use is constrained by regulation or governance
+* data usage is constrained by regulation or policy
-* there is pressure to “use GenAI”, but uncertainty about how to do so responsibly

-Typical contexts include public institutions, regulated organizations, NGOs, and research-driven environments.
+Typical contexts include regulated organizations, public institutions, NGOs, and research-driven environments.

 ---

-### Who this service is *not* for
+## Who this service is not for

-This service is not intended for organizations seeking:
+This service is **not** intended for organizations seeking:

-* a ready-made SaaS chatbot
+* a ready-made SaaS product
-* customer support or sales automation
+* customer support or sales chatbots
+* rapid experimentation or demo-driven pilots
-* real-time or mission-critical AI systems
+* real-time or mission-critical systems
-* rapid prototyping without evaluation rigor
-* ongoing system operations or maintenance
+* ongoing system operation or maintenance

 If speed matters more than correctness, this engagement is not a good fit.

 ---

-## Scope & approach (Evaluation-first)
+## Scope & approach (evaluation-first)

-The engagement is structured as a **time-boxed assessment and prototype**, typically over **6–8 weeks**, and is organized around evaluation rather than implementation speed.
+The engagement is structured as a **fixed-scope, time-boxed assessment** (typically **6–8 weeks**) and follows a strict evaluation-first sequence.

 ---

 ### 1. Use-case & risk framing

-We begin by clarifying:
+We clarify:

 * which decisions the system would support
+* who remains accountable for outcomes
-* what constitutes a *wrong* or *unacceptable* answer
+* what constitutes unacceptable vs tolerable failure
-* which failure modes are tolerable vs unacceptable
 * where the system must refuse to answer
-* who remains accountable for outcomes

-This step anchors the entire evaluation design.

-**Deliverable:**
+**Deliverable**
 Problem & risk framing document

 ---